pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 3) Results
 4) Conclusion

-All members of the group have to participate in their presentation (for example presenting one block each) and be present to reply to questions by the lecturers.
-It is important that you learn to synthesize and summarize the project, please practice the presentation substantially because taking longer will affect the project grade.
+All members of the group have to participate in their presentation (for example presenting one block each) and be present to answer questions by the lecturers.
+It is important that you learn to synthesise and summarise the project, please practice the presentation extensively, because going over time will affect the project grade.
+Every group should take no more than 10 minutes, with each member presenting a part of the poster.

 ### 4. Submit the final report